simzub/studyTask/README.md

 2. Input your desired date into the designated field.
 3. Click the "Submit" button to generate the result.
 4. The app will display the result along with a comprehensive time schedule, providing you with all the necessary information.
-Feel free to explore the app and experiment with different dates to get precise results.
-It's that easy!